hymnis/dsul-go/README.md

 ## Installation (manual)

-DSUL is a proper Go project and can be built into packages.
+DSUL aims to be a proper Go project and can be built into packages.

 ### Build package(s)